 The frequency responses of the multipliers were determined using an RF signal generator set at the midpoint of each ham band from 160 to 10 meters, including 30 MHz.
 An error of 5.42% (0.46 dB) was measured from 160 to 17 meters, which then decreased to 4.13% (0.35 dB) at 15 meters and then to zero through 30 MHz.
 The constant error from 160 to 17 meters is probably due to the inherent errors in the test equipment.
-The oscilloscope has a 60 MHz bandwidth, an input impedance of 1 M Ω and 30 pF, which introduces a load effect on the multiplier outputs.
-It also has a reading accuracy of ±3%.
-When the multiplier-components accuracy of 1% is included, it is not surprising to find the overall inaccuracy to be at most 5.42%.
-The error of the multiplier itself could be inherently less than this.
-Before the overall frequency response was measured, the trimmer capacitor was adjusted with the input frequency set mid-frequency at 15 MHz.
-If your interest in RF probes and multipliers has been raised and you have more questions, see the references in Notes 5 and 6.
+The oscilloscope has a 60 MHz bandwidth, an input impedance of 1 $M\Omega$ and 30 pF, which introduces a load effect on the multiplier outputs.
+It also has a reading accuracy of $\pm 3\%$.
+When the multipliercomponents accuracy of 1% is included, it is not surprising to find the overall inaccuracy to be at most 5.42%.7 The error of the multiplier itself could be inherently less than this.
+Before the overall frequency response error less than -10% or -0.83 dB